By Steve Vargo, OD

 • Contrast – The emotional part of brain struggles with words and descriptions.
 Contrast helps the brain make quick decisions. (ie. with/without)

 • Stories – Stories create emotions and feelings which motivate action.
 Collect patient success stories and share with patients.

-In part 2, we will review the final three sections of the C.O.N.N.E.C.T.
+Click HERE to read part 2 in which I review the final three sections of the C.O.N.N.E.C.T.
 Method.

 Steve Vargo, OD, MBA, is a practice consultant, speaker and author.
 His latest book is “Prescribing Change: How to Make Connections, Influence Decisions and Get Patients to Buy into Change.”
 To contact him: SVargo@idoc.net